 This can help if you:

-- need more information about what your teenager may be thinking or needing to know about sex
+- need more information about what your teenager may be thinking or needing to know about sex and consent

 - want to ensure your teenager is engaging in a safe and healthy lifestyle.

-What to expect and what sex means for your teenager
+What sex means for your teenager

 Signs it’s time to talk about sex

-If your teenager is not at the stage where they feel comfortable talking to you about sex, it’s important to keep an eye out for signs they are thinking about becoming sexually active or already are.
+If your teenager is not at the stage where they feel comfortable talking to anyone about sex, it’s important to keep an eye out for signs they are thinking about becoming sexually active or already are.
 Many teens are physically ready for sexual activity before they are emotionally ready.
 If you see any of these signs, it might be time to have a chat:

-- New romantic relationships and public displays of affection
+- new romantic relationships and public displays of affection

-- Hesitant questions on the topic of sex
+- hesitant questions on the topic of sex

 Your teenager might not open up to you at first, but if you let them know you’re open to and positive about talking to them about sex, it will encourage them to come to you for advice later on.